 Last night, College Council (CC) voted 12-7 to retain Treasurer Spencer Carrillo ’20 and mandated he attend educational sanctions to improve his performance.
 CC also voted 11-7 to censure CC Presidents Lizzy Hibbard ’19 and Moisés Roman Mendoza ’19 for raising the charges against Carrillo without placing it on the agenda or notifying CC before the Nov.

 When we arrived at Sage B301, what immediately struck us was not the array of signs on the door reading “GOD QUAD” in bold italics.
-Nor the model of the three-mast German warship atop the bookshelf.

 In 1988, Dr. James E. Hansen testified before Congress that the southeastern and midwestern sections of the United States would be subjected to high temperatures and drought in the near future.
 Thirty years later, climate change is still a major problem, and citizens are still using the legal system to advocate against the issue.

 On Monday, President Maud Mandel hosted a forum dedicated to discussing long-term planning at the College.
 In an email sent to the student body on Oct.